 MDiv with a Minor in Chaplaincy

 Students may choose the option of the MDiv with a minor in Chaplaincy.
 The 18-credit minor takes the place of the Ministry Concentration, Internship, and Elective courses.
-CPE course level depends on prior completed CPE work.

 Required Courses in the MDiv with a Minor in Chaplaincy